Rogowo, Gryfice County

 The village has a population of 356.

 History

 The area became part of the emerging Polish state in the 10th century.
 Following Poland's fragmentation, it formed part of the Duchy of Pomerania.
-From the 18th century it was part of the Kingdom of Prussia, and from 1871 it was also part of Germany.
+From the 18th century it was part of the Kingdom of Prussia, and from 1871 it was a part of Germany.
 Following Germany's defeat in World War II in 1945, the area became again part of Poland.
 A garrison of the Polish Army was located in Rogowo in 1952–1998.